ryanthtra/prototypes/js-dom-events/README.md

 1. In your opening `body` tag  add an `onload` attribute
 	- Set the value of `onload` to a `console.log()` add a message to be logged out
 	- Example Message: `"Body loaded"`
-2. In your opening `button` tag add an `onload` attribute
-	- Set the value of `onload` to a `console.log()` add a message to be logged out
-	- Example Message: `"Button loaded"`

 **Reminder** - Use unique and identifiable messages for your `console.log()`s

 Save your changes,
 Refresh your page in the browser

-What load messages did you see in your console?
+Did you see your load message in the console?

 #### More `onclick` Fun